FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 ![Pin chapter sidebar](../../../../_assets/images/quests/chapter-sidebar-pin.webp)

 ## Moving around the quests
-Sometimes there may be a lot of quests in a single chapter.
+Sometimes there may be countless quests in a single chapter.
 You can move around the quests by clicking and holding your left mouse button on an empty area of the quest screen and dragging it around.
 For a full list of way to navigate the quest book, see the key references above.

 ![Moving around the quest book](../../../../_assets/images/quests/moving-around-quests.webp)